HephaisCode/Hello_World_Apache_On_Debian/README.md

 We use :
  - hello-world.hephaiscode.com for domain name of our web page
  - 51.83.45.10 the IP address of our server computer
+ - Create an user hephaistos with password 'Gkh23hglxVd47ShG43jh3h' (change the password!)

 ## Connect to server

 Open terminal or console and go to admin your server.